 When evaluating a brand, a number of factors go into the decision-making process including financial performance, geography, territory exclusivity, innovation, operations, and support.
 But there also must be an authentic connection to our cause, mission and very identity.

 “While our food and operational model continue to drive our business, it is our commitment to the Firehouse Subs Public Safety Foundation that remains the tipping point for many people as they consider investment brands,” he said.

 “We’re seeking owners and franchisees for restaurants in San Jose that will join us in our first responder mission.”

-In addition to the expansion in San Jose, Firehouse Subs has targeted other territories available for the right operators who want to team up and become a part of the Firehouse Subs family; these locations include Seattle, northern Ohio and Lexington, Ky.
+In addition to the expansion for potential owners looking to buy a restaurant franchise in San Jose, Firehouse Subs has targeted other territories available for the right operators who want to team up and become a part of the Firehouse Subs family; these locations include Seattle, northern Ohio and Lexington, Ky.
 Visit firehousesubsfranchising.com for more information.